-Amazon aims to vaccinate 2,000 Seattleites on Sunday
+Amazon aims to vaccinate 2,000 in Seattle on Sunday

-Amazon is partnering with Virginia Mason to set up a pop-up COVID-19 vaccine clinic in Amazon’s Seventh Avenue meeting center in Seattle on Sunday morning, the company announced Thursday at a news conference with Gov. Jay Inslee.
+Amazon is partnering with Virginia Mason to set up a pop-up COVID-19 vaccine clinic in Amazon’s 7th Avenue meeting center in Seattle on Sunday morning, the company announced Thursday at a news conference with Gov. Jay Inslee.

 The one-day-only event has a goal of administering 2,000 vaccines to people who are on Virginia Mason’s waitlist for the vaccine.
 Eligible Washingtonians can join the waitlist at virginiamason.org.
 Currently, the state allows people aged 65 or older and people aged 50 or older in multigenerational households to receive the vaccine.